 Representation of energy provider in major insurance coverage action.

-Representation of bank in mortgage-backed securities litigation.
+Representation of bank in complex mortgage-backed securities litigation.

 Representation of real estate investment trust in class-action securities case.